currinjs/CurrinJS/aio/content/guide/template-syntax.md

 ### Custom events with <span class="syntax">EventEmitter</span>

-Directives typically raise custom events with an Angular [EventEmitter](api/core/EventEmitter).
+Directives typically raise custom events with an Currin [EventEmitter](api/core/EventEmitter).
 The directive creates an `EventEmitter` and exposes it as a property.
 The directive calls `EventEmitter.emit(payload)` to fire an event, passing in a message payload, which can be anything.
 Parent directives listen for the event by binding to this property and accessing the payload through the `$event` object.